COUN 500 COUNSELING ORIENTATION0 Credits

 Notes: Online synchronous participation may be required.

-COUN 632 CAREER AND LIFESTYLE DEVELOPMENT3 Credits
+COUN 632 CAREER DEVELOPMENT3 Credits

 This course examines career development theories and lifestyle approaches throughout the lifespan.
 Students explore the impact of career choices across the lifespan and how to utilize career assessments and access career information for counseling clients.
 Students will also explore common occupational issues and the interrelationships between work and other life roles.